What is WinDbg?

 Formerly released as WinDbg Preview in the Microsoft Store, WinDbg leverages the same underlying engine as WinDbg (Classic) and supports all the same commands, extensions, and workflows.

-Main screen in debugger.
+Screenshot of the main screen in WinDbg debugger.

 General features